 The course provides an introduction to quantitative research activities in a variety of contexts and provides students with a comparative framework for understanding and evaluating quantitative research methods and outcomes.
-The course is designed to provide students with the skills necessary to undertake research projects in social service agencies, and in global contexts.
-In particular, students will explore survey research, experimental designs, single case designs, and evaluation research approaches as quantitative research methods.
+The course is designed to provide students with the skills necessary to understand and critique research projects in social service agencies, and in global contexts.
+In particular, students will explore survey research, experimental designs, within subjects designs, and evaluation research approaches as quantitative research methods.
+This course aims to provide a basis from which students can begin to develop a research culture within their practice.
+By introducing a range of quantitative research methods students will become increasingly familiar with the business of research and how it fits within a theory/ practice/research framework.